spacewalk01/llama3.2-vision-webui/README.md

 This will launch a web interface where you can upload an image and provide a text prompt.
 The LLAMA 3.2 Vision model will generate a response based on the combined inputs.

-## Code Overview

-The main components of the code are as follows:

-- **login_huggingface(token: str)**: Authenticates the user with Hugging Face using the provided token.
-- **load_model_and_processor(model_id: str)**: Loads the LLAMA model and processor from Hugging Face.
-- **process_input(image: Image.Image, text_input: str) -> str**: Processes the input image and text prompt to generate a response from the model.

-### Main Execution

-The main block of the script handles the following tasks:

-1. Logs into Hugging Face using the provided token.
-2. Loads the model and processor.
-3. Sets up the Gradio interface to allow user input.

 ## Usage

 1. Upload an image.